 Policy Reviewed and Updated: Autumn 2021

+Signed: MisBarrott

+Maria Barrett (Chair of Governors)

+Policy Reviewed and Updated: 30 th September 2022

-Signed: MoBarrett
+Signed: MisBaras

 Maria Barrett (Chair of Governors)

 POLICY STATEMENT

 At The Sacred Heart Language College we are proud of our distinctiveness as a Catholic educating community.
 At the heart of our Mission Statement is our knowledge that each one of us is created in Christ's image.
 We are all special and unique.
 The Gospel values of love, respect and justice direct all our actions as we celebrate Christ's presence in our community.
 Inspired by this the well being and protection of all human life governs our day to day behaviours.
 This is fundamental to the protection of each child in our care as outlined in this policy.